Michman-dev/docs/source/servers/python.md

 Once the server is created you can install more versions from your server's management page.
 All installed versions will be available to use when creating a new project or switching versions for an existing one.

-You can uninstall a version of Python as long as it is not in use by any projects on that server and it isn't the last one installed.
+You can uninstall a version of Python as long as it is not in use by any projects on that server, and it isn't the last one installed.